The 30 Hottest New Restaurants in Cape Town

 There’s a clutch of new spots to try out!

-From alfresco Mediterranean bites at the Mount Nelson and vibey Greek dining in Sea Point to a fire-kissed African-inspired pop-up in the heart of the city, Cape Town’s impressive foodscape continues to bulge, with new eateries popping up in and around the CBD, in the suburbs and as far afield as the Winelands.
+From an irrepressible winebar on Bree to a Michelin-starred chef at the V&A and a chic café off Kloof Street… Cape Town’s highly acclaimed foodscape continues to impress, with new eateries popping up in and around the CBD, in the suburbs and all the way to the Winelands.

 Tuck in!